Alfa Romeo retain Zhou Guanyu for 2023 season - NewsBreak

 Alfa Romeo retain Zhou Guanyu for 2023 season

-Chinese driver Zhou Guanyu has been retained by Alfa Romeo for 2023.
+Zhou Guanyu has been retained by Alfa Romeo for the 2023 Formula 1 season.

 Zhou, who survived a terrifying first-corner crash at July’s British Grand Prix, has scored on three occasions in his rookie season.

-He will partner Lewis Hamilton’s former Mercedes team-mate Valtteri Bottas for a second campaign.
+The Chinese driver will partner Lewis Hamilton’s former Mercedes teammate Valtteri Bottas for a second campaign.

 “Making it to Formula One was a dream come true and the feeling of competing for the first time in a race will live with me forever.